“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 “Is this relationship truly aligned with who I am now?”

-You’re trying to avoid being ‘bad’ and being a villain because that is your deepest fear from childhood, since that’s what you felt so often.
+You’re trying to avoid being ‘bad’ and being a villain because that is a deeply rooted habit, since that’s what you felt so often in the past.

 So, until you work through the underlying patterns of self-sacrifice and emotional suppression, any decision you make will be distorted.